Original Paper

 Differences in Sleep Quality Across Subgroups

-The average self-reported sleep score was 3.72 (scale from 1 to 5; Textbox 1).
-The distribution of responses is shown in Multimedia Appendix 3.
-Table 2 lists the observed mean differences and significances according to Wilcoxon rank sum tests for subgroups defined by sex, patient status, type of MS, dysfunction of the ANS, affection of the spinal cord, and severity of MS in terms of scores on the EDSS [41] and variations thereof (MSSS [42] and ARMSS [43]) measuring MS-related disability.
+).
+The distribution of responses is shown in . lists the observed mean differences and significances according to Wilcoxon rank sum tests for subgroups defined by sex, patient status, type of MS, dysfunction of the ANS, affection of the spinal cord, and severity of MS in terms of scores on the EDSS [ ] and variations thereof (MSSS [ ] and ARMSS [ ]) measuring MS-related disability.
 We chose Wilcoxon signed rank tests (aka Mann-Whitney U test) over alternative methods, such as t tests, because they are rank based and distribution-free.
-Therefore, they are a natural choice for ordinal data (such as items on a Likert scale) as well as nonnormally distributed or binary data.
+Therefore, they are a natural choice for ordinal data (such as items on a Likert scale) as well as nonnormally distributed or binary data.shows the outcome of distribution-free 2-sided Wilcoxon signed rank tests for mean shifts in self-reported sleep quality between subgroups defined based on demographic information, patient status, and disease state.
+A higher reported sleep quality score corresponds to higher perceived sleep quality ( ).
+P values are calculated based on distribution-free 2-sided Wilcoxon signed rank tests for mean shifts in self-reported sleep quality between two groups of participants.

 The perceived sleep quality score of female participants was significantly lower, indicating that their perceived sleep quality was higher than that for male participants.
 Participants with different types of MS did not report sleeping significantly differently.
 However, participants whose spinal cord was affected by lesions or with ANS dysfunction reported significantly lower perceived sleep quality—similar to participants scoring high on the MSSS, ARMSS, and EDSS scales.
 Apart from ANS dysfunction, the differences were not (as) significant when including the control group.
 However, for patients with MS, the severity of MS led to significant differences in perceived sleep quality.